lastra1/Haustap_Capstone/README.md

 - After pulling, run `composer install` (for PHP) and `npm install` (for JS) on each relevant project.
 - Review `docs/environment-setup.md` for machine-specific setup notes.

-## APK Build & Download Link
+## APK Builds & Download Links

-- The workflow `.github/workflows/android-apk.yml` builds a single unified debug APK.
+- The workflow `.github/workflows/android-apk.yml` builds two debug APKs: Client and Provider.
 - To generate download links:
-  - Go to GitHub → Actions → "Build Android APK (Unified)" → Run workflow.
+  - Go to GitHub → Actions → "Build Android APKs (Client & Provider)" → Run workflow.
   - After it finishes, open the run and download artifacts named:
+    - `haustap-client-debug-apk`
-    - `haustap-debug-apk`
+    - `haustap-provider-debug-apk`
-- The debug APK is unsigned but installable on most Android devices when "Install from unknown sources" is enabled.
+- These debug APKs are unsigned but installable on most Android devices when "Install from unknown sources" is enabled.
-- The mobile app’s API base (`EXPO_PUBLIC_API_BASE`) is wired to `http://26.242.103.174:8001`.
+- The mobile app’s API base (`EXPO_PUBLIC_API_BASE`) defaults to `http://26.242.103.174:8001` for both variants.

-### Build APK Locally (Android Studio / CLI)

-- Requirements: Android Studio (SDK 34), JDK 17, Node 18, npm.
-- Scripted build (recommended):
-  - From repo root, run: `./build-apks.ps1 -ApiBase "http://26.242.103.174:8001" -Mode single -Clean`
-  - Output: `dist/android/haustap-debug.apk`.
-- Android Studio path:
-  - Run `./build-apks.ps1 -Mode single -Clean` to generate the `android/` folder.
-  - Open `Haustap_Application/HausTap/android` in Android Studio.
-  - Build → Build APK(s).
-Artifacts appear under `android/app/build/outputs/apk/debug/`.
-- Notes:
-  - The script wires `EXPO_PUBLIC_API_BASE` during prebuild; no UI/UX changes.
-  - If an emulator/device cannot reach `http://26.242.103.174:8001`, ensure same network or use a public HTTPS URL.

 ## Docker API & Database